What is it?

 If you're looking for the most feature-packed dash cam on the market - the Nextbase 522GW is it.
 It's simply head and shoulders above the rest.
 In short, we're very impressed with it and the new Series 2 range in general.

 If you'd rather a simple dash cam without things like parking mode, time and speed stamping, Amazon Alexa etc - we'd have previously suggested cheaper alternatives (and we still do), but the 122 and 222 make good cases for themselves at £49 and £99.
-Once we've tested these (which will be in the coming weeks), we'll be able to offer a proper verdict for those looking for something less pricey.
+The 422GW is also a very good choice at £129, or if you want to move away from Nextbase dash cams, the 66W is a fantastic new option - which we recently reviewed - from Garmin.

 However, taking the 25% SureThing! insurance discount into account, and the fact that many insurers now want GPS, time and speed stamping on submitted footage - the 522GW is a very smart option.